-The <org root<="" th="">&gt; is madee up of the following components: 1.3.yyyy</org> > is made e up of the following components: 1.3.yyyy
+The <org root> is made up of the following components: 1.3.yyyy

-1 identifies ISO
+- 1 identifies ISO

-3 identifies the international organization branch
+- 3 identifies the international organization branch

-yyyy Designa identifies a specific organization as registered by an International Code itor registration authority (see ISO 6523).
+- yyyy identifies a specific organization as registered by an International Code Designator registration authority (see ISO 6523).

-3. Example of componen its of a <suffix> for unique identification of an image could include:</suffix>
+- 3. Example components of a <suffix> for unique identification of an image could include:

-product
+- product

-system identifier
+- system identifier

-study, series and image numbers
+- study, series and image numbers

-study, s eries and image date & times.
+- study, series and image date & times.